-The widespread adoption of geospatial technology has transformed GIS and Remote Sesing into a high growth industry with the Department of Labor estimating an employment growth of 14% over the next 8 years.
+The widespread adoption of geospatial technology has transformed GIS and Remote Sesing into a high growth industry with the Department of Labor estimating an employment growth of 5% to 15% over the next 10 years.
 This rapid growth has made Geographers with GIS and Remote Sensing training one of the fastest growing and well paying occupations in the United States and around the world!

 Many careers utilize GIS.
-Click on the following links to see how GIS is being used in the following jobs:
+Click on the following links to see how GIS is being used in the following industries:

 Looking for a job?
 Check out some of these GIS and Remote Sensing Job listings sites.

-Curious about whether or not you could make a livelihood around GIS and Remote Sensing, then check out these links:
+Curious about whether or not you could make a livelihood around geospatial technology, then check out these links: